Get to Know Explore Widgets: Topic Analysis

 This widget shows the top entities associated with your query.
 An entity is a keyword that is classified as a common or proper noun.

-To see how many times a top entity appeared in your results, hover over the entity.
+To see how many times a top entity appears in your results, hover over it.
 To see all mentions for a specific top entity, click on the word.
-Explore will add a sub keyword filter with the entity you selected to the query.
+Explore will add a sub-keyword filter with the entity you selected to the query.

 Top Keyword Sentiment